 In Scandinavia, farming communities had already abandoned their subsistence strategy for the development of transhumance[Jensen 2003].
-With the latest phase of the Middle Neolithic (ca. 2800-2400), Corded Ware/Battle Axe groups and influence appear in Norway, but the extent of their influence is unclear, and seems constrained to some limited “islands” or groups in the east, probably interacting with late Funnel Beaker and hunter-gatherer groups[Prescott 2012].
+With the latest Middle Neolithic phase (ca. 2800-2400 BC), Corded Ware/Battle Axe groups and influence appear in Norway, but the extent of their influence is unclear, and seems constrained to some limited “islands” or groups in the east, probably interacting with late Funnel Beaker and hunter-gatherer groups[Prescott 2012].

 A massive transfer of knowledge, institutions and practices – which must have been accompanied by a movement of peoples – happened ca. 2400-2350 BC in southern and south-western Norway – probably disembarking at or near the harbour discovered in Slettabø – and occupied environments similar to Jutland.
 Settlers reached as far north as Mjeltehaugen, possibly as ‘scouts’[Anthony 1990], maybe even as travelling metal prospectors, establishing a new elite on the north-western coast of Norway[Sand-Eriksen 2017].

 The rapid adaptation of new practices to such hostile environments indicate the active participation of people with long traditions in the region.
 Such migratory movements “were probably related to the inherently expansive pastoral ideology, bolstered by a male warrior ideal, wanderlust, ideologically encouraged travelling/knowledge seeking, but also resource prospecting in a world rapidly embracing metallurgy and trade in exotica”[Prescott 2012].